 Not long after the widespread popularity of quinine Schweppes introduced in 1870 the “Indian Quinine Tonic”, targeting the growing population of Brits overseas who were encouraged to take a daily dose of quinine.
 Eventually tonic found its way back to the motherland as a healthy beverage.

 The gin and tonic rose in popularity for its delicious palate and purpose.
 And soon after Churchill was quoted for its life saving properties.
-It’s also perfectly simple to make with only two ingredients and a lime wedge for freshness.
+Gin and Tonic is also perfectly simple to make with only two ingredients and a lime wedge for freshness.
 Measure two ounces of gin in a cute jigger like this into a glass with ice.
 Top it off with your “Indian Quinine Tonic” and garnish with a lime wedge.

 Make sure to have a glass or two.
-It’s good for your health, after all.
+This drink is good for your health, after all.

 Gin & Tonic Recipe